Indo-Pakistani air war of 1965: Main battle

 On 4 September, an F-86 Sabre was lost.
 The PAF said that the cause was friendly ground fire, but the IAF said that they shot it down.

 Bhatti had 34 combat missions, the most flown by any pilot during the war.
 According to Pakistani sources, Muhammad Mahmood Alam reportedly shot down seven Indian aircraft (two of which were "probable".
 During a sortie on 7 September, five IAF Hawker Hunter aircraft were shot down by Alam over the Sargodha airbase in one minute; Alam claimed victory over four in 30 seconds.
-His claim was contested by the IAF, which denied losing five Hawker Hunter aircraft that day; several experts, including retired PAF Air Commodore Sajad S. Haider, also discredited Alam's claim about the sortie.
+His claim was contested by the IAF, which denied losing five Hawker Hunter aircraft that day; several experts, including retired PAF Air Commodore Sajad Haider, also discredited Alam's claim about the sortie.
 No verifiable gun camera footage of Alam's kills was made public by Pakistani authorities.

 On 6 September, the Indian Army crossed the border at Lahore to relieve pressure on the Chamb Jaurian sector.
 That evening, the PAF responded with attacks on Indian airfields at Pathankot, Adampur and Halwara.
 The IAF lost almost ten aircraft on the ground at Pathankot, but the attacks on Adampur and Halwara were unsuccessful.
 The Adampur strike, led by S/L M. M. Alam, turned back before reaching Adampur; the Halwara strike, led by S/L Sarfraz Rafiqi, was impossible due to IAF combat air patrol.
 Two Indian Hunters were lost in air combat.
 Both Indian pilots survived, ejecting over their base, but both Pakistani pilots (including Rafiqui) were killed.
 Rafiqui had shot down two Vampires and the first of the Hunters, posthumously receiving the Sitara-e-Jurat for the Chhamb action and the Hilal-i-Jurat for Halwara.
 F/L Cecil Chaudhry returned from the pursuit.

 According to Indian sources, the PAF parachuted 135 Special Services Group (SSG) commandos at three Indian airfields (Halwara, Pathankot and Adampur) on 7 September.
 The attempt was an "unmitigated disaster".
 Only ten commandos returned to Pakistan, and the rest were prisoners of war (including a commander, Major Khalid Butt).
 The troops landed in residential areas of Halwara and Adampur, where villagers caught them and handed them over to police.